 j.
-Income Taxes: Effective July 1, 2009, the Fund adopted the provisions of the accounting standard related to Accounting for Uncertainty in Income Taxes, now codified as Accounting Standards Codification ("ASC") Topic 740.
-ASC Topic 740 seeks to reduce the significant diversity in practice associated with financial statement recognition and measurement in accounting for income taxes and prescribes the recognition threshold and measurement attribute for disclosures of tax positions previously taken or expected to be taken on an income tax return.
+Income Taxes: Accounting Standards Codification ("ASC") Topic 740 prescribes the recognition threshold and measurement attribute for disclosures of tax positions previously taken or expected to be taken on an income tax return.
 Not-for-profit organizations are also within the scope of ASC Topic 740.
 An organization must consider whether it has engaged in activities that jeopardize its current tax exempt status with the Internal Revenue Service.
 Furthermore, the organization must determine whether it has any unrelated business income, which may be subject to US federal or state income taxes.
 The Fund analyzed its filing positions in the federal and state jurisdictions where it is required to file income tax returns, as well as all open tax years in these jurisdictions.
 The Fund has also elected to retain its existing accounting policy with respect to the treatment of interest and penalties attributable to income taxes, and continues to reflect any charges for such, to the extent they arise, as a component of its management and general expenses.

-The Fund has evaluated the provisions of ASC Topic 740 for the fiscal years 2007 through 2010, the years which remain subject to examination by major tax jurisdictions as of June 30, 2011.
+The Fund evaluated the provisions of ASC Topic 740 for fiscal years 2008 through 2012, the years which remain subject to examination by major tax jurisdictions as of June 30, 2012.
 The Fund concluded that there are no significant uncertain tax positions requiring recognition in the Fund's financial statements.
 The Fund does not expect the total amount of unrecognized tax benefits ("UTB") (e.g., tax deductions, exclusion, or credits claimed or expected to be claimed) to significantly increase or decrease in the next twelve months.
-The Fund does not have any amounts accrued for interest and penalties related to UTBs at June 30, 2011 and 2010, and it is not aware of any claims for such amounts by federal or state income tax authorities.
+The Fund does not have any amounts accrued for interest and penalties related to UTBs at June 30, 2012 and 2011, and it is not aware of any claims for such amounts by federal or state income tax authorities.